tucant/tucant/README.md

 ```

 To access the database from using a CLI on Linux
-`posgestql` needs to be installed on the host system
+`posgresql` needs to be installed on the host system
 ```bash
 psql postgres://postgres:password@localhost:5432/tucant
 ```